 Six Key Strategies for building up your credit history quickly

 Establishing a good credit history is key to having a healthy financial life.
 Your credit score acts like a financial resume and has great effect on a number of areas in your life.
+According to a 2018 LendingTree study, consumers with a “fair” credit score (580-669) should plan on paying over $45k more in interest payments over a lifetime of debts like autos loans and mortgages.
+This is in comparison to their counterparts with a “very good” score (740-799).
 From leasing an apartment to getting a job, having a good credit score really does matter.
 Whether you are just graduating college and trying to establish credit history or you are just trying to build yours up, you will want to read on.
-2019 is the perfect time to take stock in this very important part of your financial journey.
+2021 is the perfect time to take stock in this very important part of your financial journey.